MolyNews

 I have walked the ruins of Acre, Israel, with a learned Israeli guide.
 And here, in a church in England, I stand over the effigy of a man who fought at Acre in 1271 and 1272 as one of the knights supporting England’s King Edward I.

-The Molyneaux family coat of arms in stained glass hangs at Croxteth Hall, once the family home and now publicly owned by Liverpool on an ancient site near the town of West Derby where Molyneaux knights were stationed after the Battle of Hastings 1066.
-The coat of arms includes the Cross Moline, a crest carried by Molyneaux knights and displayed in family churches in Lancashire and Nottinghamshire.
+The Coat of Arms in stained glass for the Molyneaux family of Sefton hangs in the Dining Room at Croxteth Hall, once the family home and now publicly owned by Liverpool on an ancient site near the town of West Derby where Molyneaux knights were stationed after the Battle of Hastings 1066.
+The Cross Moline was carried by Molyneaux knights and displayed in family churches in Lancashire and Nottinghamshire.
+Vivere sat Vincere sets a tone for my book, Tree of Conquerors, which is in the works.
+The photo is provided to the family website mx-world.org courtesy of Frances Borg at http://flickr.com/photos/francesborg/129044604/.

 About David G. Molyneaux

-For decades, the world has welcomed me as a curious traveler and a working journalist.
+For five decades, the world has welcomed me as a curious American traveler and a working journalist.
 I am grateful.
-I have visited, at last count, 130 countries and sailed on more than 150 vessels, mostly cruise ships and river boats but also freighters, ferries, and rigged watercraft of various comforts and seaworthiness.
-I am a fortunate writer who began working for newspapers at age 19 and have been published all over the world.
-In The Plain Dealer of Cleveland and later its Cleveland.com, my byline appears for 55 years.
-I am editor of MolyNews.com and writer for TravelMavenBlog.com.
-A Mercersburg Academy and Miami University grad in economics, I am a member of the Cleveland Journalism Hall of Fame and vice president of the Society of American Travel Writers Foundation, which oversees the annual Lowell Thomas travel journalism competition.
+I have visited, at last count, more than 100 countries and sailed on more than 150 vessels, mostly cruise ships and river boats but also international freighters, ferries, and rigged watercraft of various comforts and seaworthiness.
+I am a fortunate writer who began working for newspapers at age 19.
+My byline appeared for 55 years in The Plain Dealer of Cleveland, in recent years its website Cleveland.com, and internationally for its wire service connections.
+I am editor of MolyNews.com and a writer for TravelMavenBlog.com.
+A graduate of Mercersburg Academy and Miami University in economics, I am a member of the Cleveland Journalism Hall of Fame and vice president of the Society of American Travel Writers Foundation, which oversees the annual Lowell Thomas travel journalism competition.

-My latest project is a non-fiction narrative history of families whose ancestral stories reach back more than 1,000 years.
-More to come.
-My journey continues.
-My wife, writer Frances Golden, and I live in Cleveland, Ohio.
-From a lakeside porch near Huron, Ohio, we watch the sun rise and set, spring through fall, over the south shore of Lake Erie.
+My journey continues with my wife, writer Frances Golden.
+We live in Cleveland.
+From a lakeside porch near Huron, Ohio, we watch the sun rise and set, spring through fall, at the southern-most sands of Lake Erie.

 Search